 Recommendation

 Based on our analysis, Netscape has the opportunity increase its capital by raising the initial public offering price from $14 per share to $28 per share.
-Based on our analysis of Netscape’s future earnings and the “hot” market for IPOs, we recommend Netscape double the IPO price to $28 per share as recommended by Morgan Stanley and Hambrecht & Quist.
+Based on our analysis of Netscape’s future earnings and the “hot” market for IPOs, (I do not think we can draw this conclusion since many historians credit the Netscape IPO as the beginning of the IPO wave that saw hundreds of unprofitable tech firms go public.
+Previously, it was a fairly rare occurance). we recommend Netscape double the IPO price to $28 per share as recommended by Morgan Stanley and Hambrecht & Quist.
 We recognize the boards concerns of overpricing the initial public offering.
 We have estimated that Netscape needs to grow revenues at approximately 40% per year for the next ten years to justify a price of $28 per share (see Exhibit 3).
 This seems like a very high estimate for growth.
 However the development of the web is in its infancy.
 Growth in the near term will likely exceed 40%.
 The stock market echoes this sentiment based on recent web related IPOs.
 Exhibit 5 illustrates this point.
-Company’s such as Uunet Technologies doubled during the first day of trading.
-With our dominate position in the web browser business, the initial public offering tomorrow will likely be the hottest of the year.
+Company’s such as Uunet Technologies doubled during the first day of trading which points to a potential underpricing by that firm’s investment bankers.
+With our dominate position in the web browser business, the initial public offering tomorrow will likely be in high demand.
 The emotional state of the investors is every bit as important as our projected cash flow statement.
 With all this considered we recommend doubling the initial public offering price to $28 per share.

 Netscape’s Market Strategy